[light]

 vary a lot in duration as well as quality.
 Second, people sometimes excise announcements,

-etc., changing the overall length of tunes and sets.
-Digital audio editors make
+shorten applause, etc., which changes the overall length of tunes and sets.

-it easy to change recordings (remove dropouts and gaps, shorten applause, and the
+Digital audio editors make it easy to alter recordings (remove dropouts and gaps, shorten

-master, either an audience recording or a radio broadcast.
-The likelihood of independent
+only one master, either an audience or soundboard recording or a radio broadcast.

-masters, especially for pre-1980s shows, is pretty low.
+The likelihood of independent masters, especially for pre-1980s shows, is pretty small.

 As for different track lists, people mark the beginnings and endings of tunes differently